Tag: family

 • Kingdoms of the Radio: Ride a Painted Pony [ficção]

 Doing his best to relax in a hard plastic molded chair, one of countless copies in a bleak line, the man formerly known as Fred Williams waited at the airport for a Pacific Air Lines 727 to arrive from McKinleyville.
 Khumalo sighed and took a deep hit of the local atmosphere.
-Filling his lungs with cool fog tinged with the volatile high note of spent jet fuel, he knew he had made the right decision.
+Filling his lungs with damp fog tinged with the volatile high note of spent jet fuel, he knew he had made the right decision.
 As soon as his current business was done, he was leaving.

-Khumalo watched from the gateway windows as the baggage handlers drove their cart out onto the tarmac and began testing the viability of any American Tourister luggage like the gorilla in the recent TV commercial.
+Khumalo watched from the gateway windows as baggage handlers drove their cart out onto the tarmac and began testing the viability of any American Tourister luggage like the gorilla in the recent TV commercial.
 He was a Samsonite man, himself, and relatively sure that what he was waiting for would arrive unscathed by any simian exuberance.

 He was actually relieved that this would be the last time he would be on the receiving end of a delivery from his people in Humboldt County.
 If he didn’t know everyone in the ground crews at both ends, he would never have put himself on the line.
 Leaving town, however, was always going to cost money.
-Spotting the innocuous Glacier Blue case driving away from the plane on top of the handlers’ clown car, Khumalo made his way down to the baggage carousel.
+Spotting the innocuous Glacier Blue-colored case driving away from the plane on top of the handlers’ clown car, Khumalo made his way down to the baggage carousel.

 He always got a perverse kick out of the way that one of the most frustrating and soul-sucking activities one could endure at the airport was tarted up with a circus allusion.
 Who doesn’t like a ride on the carousel?
 What goes up, must come down… if it was good enough for Blood, Sweat, and fucking Tears, then you can stand ass-to-elbows with a crowd of exhausted travelers waiting for your dirty underwear.
 Ride a painted pony, motherfucker.

 Khumalo had long mastered the art of invisibility at the scrum.
 One just had to look tired and pissed off to be there.
 Any energy or excitement was immediately noticed as a tell that you were either on drugs, or up to no good.
 Perhaps both.
 It was the opposite of jury duty.
 He had been dismissed more times than he could remember by acting stoked to be a part of it all.
-Number 26… fuck right off.
+Number 26… you can fuck right off.

 After the supernormal vision he experienced on the corner of Broadway and Columbus, the newly-christened Zongo had somehow made it back to his North Beach flat and slept for three days.
-When he finally awoke, twisted in sheets damp with the poison of sweated toxins, he untangled himself, took a shower, and hightailed it over to the Fillmore District.
+When he finally awoke, twisted in sheets damp with sweated toxins, he untangled himself, took a shower, and hightailed it over to the Fillmore District.

 “I wanted let you know that I was thinking about going back up north for a bit.
 I could check in on your property while I was there if you’d still like.
 Maybe do some fixing up if need be.”

 “Is that right?”
 Chaves eyed the handyman skeptically.
 “And you didn’t feel that you could call me on the telephone and give me that news?”
-The woman didn’t reach her nineties by being anybody’s fool.
+The woman didn’t reach her eighties by being anybody’s fool.

 Against his best efforts, Khumalo began to rock a little on the balls of his feet.
 Jesus Christ, he thought, all I need is a baseball cap to nervously twist in my hands as I ask for the damn money for the Chronicle.